 Are there any plans to expand on the Boomer on the Ledge concept?
 I love the Boomer Doll in the picture.

 Yes!
 I am excited about book two, which is in progress.
 I foresee the doll becoming more interactive with new boomer escapades.
-I would love to have the doll mass-produced at some point, so she’d be more available for purchase.
-For now, you can buy her on my website with the book, but in limited quantities, because she is custom made.
+I would love to have the doll mass-produced at some point, so she’d be available for purchase.

-On top of being a Nurse, a blogger at Shallow Reflections and the author of Boomer on the Ledge, you also maintain a blog on The Bangor Daily News, contribute to other websites like Erma Bombeck Writer’s Workshop and Humor Outcasts, and do guest posts.
+On top of being a Nurse, a blogger, and the author of Boomer on the Ledge, you also maintain a blog on The Bangor Daily News, contribute to other websites like Erma Bombeck Writer’s Workshop and Humor Outcasts, and do guest posts.
 Where do you find the time?
 How do you structure or organize your day?